-Based on its interior volume, the EPA actually deems the 2013 Dodge Dart a mid-size sedan--the same class as the Ford Fusion, Honda Accord, Hyundai Sonata, Chevy Malibu, Nissan Altima, and Toyota Camry.
+Based on the Dodge Dart's interior volume, the Environmental Protection Agency actually deems this a mid-size sedan—the same class as the Ford Fusion, Honda Accord, Hyundai Sonata, Chevy Malibu, Nissan Altima, and Toyota Camry.
 But Dodge has priced it to compete with compacts one class smaller, and its exterior dimensions are more in line with that class as well.
-The net result is a spacious interior with lots of knee room for adults, along with a large trunk to boot.
+The net result is a spacious interior with lots of knee room for adults, along with a large trunk.

-The Dart can be fitted with one of three engines: a 160-horsepower turbocharged 1.4-liter four that's expected to be the fuel economy champ, a 160-hp 2.0-liter four that will likely be the lowest-cost option, and a 180-hp 2.4-liter four fitted with Fiat's MultiAir valve technology that will provide the best performance in the Dart GT.
+The Dart can be fitted with one of three four-cylinder engines: a 160-horsepower turbocharged 1.4-liter that's out to get the best fuel economy; a 160-hp, 2.0-liter that is the lowest-cost option; and a 184-hp, 2.4-liter fitted with Fiat's MultiAir valve technology that provides the best performance in the Dart GT.

-A special lightweight version of the 1.4-liter Dart, with aerodynamic improvements, will be dubbed the Dart Aero, and will earn 41 mpg on the highway, the highest figures of the lineup.
+A special lightweight version of the 1.4-liter Dart, with aerodynamic improvements, is dubbed the Dart Aero, and earns 41 mpg on the highway, according to the EPA, which is the highest figure of the lineup.
 On the other end of the spectrum, the base Dart with a six-speed automatic earns just 34 mpg on the highway, at the lower end of the fuel-economy scale in the compact class.

-Inside, high-level Dart models feature a 7-inch color thin-film-transistor (TFT) display between the gauges, designed to appear as a part of the gauge cluster rather than a discrete screen.
-Other snazzy appearance features include an optional LED ambient lighting system, and 14 combinations of colors and fabrics--including one with red stitching on black upholstery.
+Inside, high-level Dart models feature a 7-inch color thin-film-transistor (TFT) display between the instruments, designed to appear as a part of and blend with the gauge cluster rather than a discrete screen.
+Other snazzy appearance features include an optional LED ambient lighting system, as well as 14 combinations of colors and fabrics—including one with red stitching on black upholstery.

-Safety equipment includes ten airbags, the usual array of electronic safety control systems, and a few that are new to the compact class--blind-spot monitoring and rear cross-path detection.
-It also offers hill-start assist, trailer-sway control, and a rear backup camera.
-And the Dart has already achieved top-of-the-class crash tests from the Insurance Institute for Highway Safety (IIHS) and the federal government.
+The Dart has achieved top-of-the-class crash performance in testing by the Insurance Institute for Highway Safety (IIHS) and the federal government.
+Safety equipment includes ten airbags, the usual array of electronic safety control systems, and a few that were new to the compact class when the Dart entered—blind-spot monitoring and rear cross-path detection.
+It also offers hill-start assist, trailer-sway control (although we don't imagine many buyers pulling a trailer with one), and a rearview camera.

-The most base model--which will no doubt be hard to find at dealers--has no air conditioning and even has roll-up windows.
-Top-of-the-line Dart models, however, sport Nappa leather upholstery, voice-controlled navigation, and blind-spot monitors among other amenities.
+The most basic model—which will no doubt be hard to find at dealers—has no air conditioning and even does without power windows.
+Top-of-the-line Dart models, however, sport Nappa leather upholstery, voice-controlled navigation, and blind-spot monitors, among other amenities.

-The Dart's base price in this launch year is pegged at less than $16,000.
-Dodge offers many options bundled in packages, but also leaves many of them as stand-alone options that can be mixed and matched by buyers and delivered as ordered in as little as a month--a real rarity among new vehicles these days.
+Dodge offers many features bundled in packages, but also leaves many of them as stand-alone options that can be mixed and matched by buyers and delivered as ordered in as little as a month--a real rarity among new vehicles these days.
 That flexibility offers more than 100,000 possible combinations, which almost guarantees there will be no two Darts alike.